martincjespersen/DaAnonymization/README.rst

 - Allow anonymizing using suppression
 - Allow masking to be aware of prior knowledge about individuals occuring in the texts
 - Pseudonymization module (Person 1, Person 2 etc.)
+- Logging to masked_corpus function, enabling tracking of warning if no person was found in a text

 Installation